An Affordable Work-From-Home Setup for Remote Workers - SitePoint

 - It’s affordable for people on a budget and looking for a high-quality CPU.

-- It comes with built-in Wi-Fi and Bluetooth.
+- It comes with built-in WiFi and Bluetooth.

 Cons

-- The CPU comes with limited graphics upgrade options
+- The computer comes with limited graphics upgrade options

 Dell Inspiron Desktop

-Dell Inspiron desktop features a super-fast processor (10th generation, Intel Core i7, with a speed of 4.8GHz).
+Dell Inspiron desktop features a super-fast processor (10th generation, Intel Core i7, 4.8GHz).
 The 12GB RAM (1 8GB + 1 4GB) boosts the desktop’s performance, ensuring you do your remote work efficiently.

 It comes with built-in Bluetooth and WiFi, eliminating the need to install external ones.
 It has one HDMI port and one VGA port to ensure you have an option if your monitor lacks either.
-Dell Inspiron has 8 USB ports (4 front and 4 rear) that are strategically placed to make them easily accessible.
+Dell Inspiron has 8 USB ports (4 front and four rear) placed to be easily accessible.
 In addition, you can also plug in multiple peripheral devices, reducing the need to buy USB hubs.

 Pros